danjuls/heroku-twitter/README.md

 heroku-twitter
 ==============

-Herouku app to handle twitterfeed form Social Feed https://github.com/mikaelbr/SocialFeed.js
+Heroku app to handle twitterfeed for Social Feed https://github.com/mikaelbr/SocialFeed.js

 ## Explanation
 This is based on the example found at https://github.com/mikaelbr/SocialFeed.js/tree/master/example/Twitter and as pointed out in example, should be used with a heroku app.